i5hi/btccapital/README.md

 It is best not to require all members, rather delegate members of your team to enforce it on your behalf and use a chat platform to discuss the terms.

-<b>Each folder contains a more detailed explaination of their functions @ README.md.</b>

 ### resources

-> A script primarily between the team members without a timelocked release.
+> A script between the team members without a timelocked release.

 Funded every medium term period.